Mr. P (singer)

-Early life and education
+Early life

-Mr. P and his twin brother Rudeboy grew up in a large family, in Jos in Plauteau State, Nigeria.
+Mr. P and his twin brother Rudeboy grew up in a large family, in Jos in Plateau State, Nigeria.
 He was born into the family of Josephine Okoye and Mazi Moses Okoye.

 Peter and his brother Paul joined a school of music and drama club, where they started dancing, singing and performing songs of popular artist like MC Hammer, Bobby Brown and Michael Jackson.

 Solo career

-In 2017, a disbandment of P-Square was made and both band members parted ways.
+In 2017, P-Square disbanded and both band members parted ways.
 Mr P first dropped his solo single titled "For My Head", "Cool It Down" in 2017.

 In 2018 Mr. P collaborated with Nyanda of Brick & Lace on a song titled "Wokie Wokie".
 In 2021, Mr. P founded his own record label called PClassic Label, the label has signed Nigerian activist and disc jockey DJ Switch and in 2021, he released a 16-track debut album titled, The Prodigal which featured Tiwa Savage, Simi, Teni, Wande Coal, Tamar Braxton, Singah, Mohombi, DJ Switch, and OvieKelz.

+He has also been an actor, playing the role of Arinze in Genevieve Nnaji's Lionheart.

+Education

+Peter Okoye attended St. Murumba secondary school, a small Catholic school in Jos, Plateau State Nigeria.
+Later in 1999, he applied to the University of Abuja to study Business Administration, but didn’t complete the degree.

+Achievements

+In 2001 P-Square won the "Grab Da Mic" competition making Benson and Hedges sponsor their album titled "Last Nite".

+P Square was also nominated as "Most promising African Group" in the Kora Global Awards.

+They won the 2003 Amen Award for "Best R&B Group".
+On April 4, 2010, P Square were named the Artist of the year at the Kora award in Ouagadougou, Burkina Faso.

 Personal life

-In 2013 Peter Okoye and his then-girlfriend, Lola Omotayo welcomed their daughter Aliona in a San Francisco hospital in the United States.
-On 17 November 2013 the duo got married at the Ark in Lekki, Lagos, Nigeria.
+In 2013, Okoye and his then-girlfriend, Lola Omotayo welcomed a daughter in a San Francisco hospital in the United States.
+On 17 November 2013, the duo got married at the Ark in Lekki, Lagos, Nigeria.

 Endorsement deals

 On June 16, 2016, Mr P was made a Kia motor ambassador.
-Mr. P was also made a brand ambassador for Olympic milk, produced by Nutricima limited.
+Mr. P was also made a brand ambassador for Olympic Milk, produced by Nutricima limited.
 Peter founded a reality TV show named Dance with Peter which was sponsored by Globacom Telecommunication Limited.
 In August 2021, he was unveiled as the brand ambassador of Adidas, a manufacturing company that deals with shoes, clothing and accessories.